Rice Vada

 - cumin seeds or powder

 I don’t think people at home use an oil thermometer.
-The general rule is that when you put a small piece of the batter in the oil it should sizzle and come up.
+The general rule is that when you put a small piece of the batter in the oil, it should sizzle and come up immediately.
 If it doesn’t sizzle then the oil is not hot.
 If it gets brown too quickly then the oil is just too hot.
 I generally like to keep the oil hot on medium flame.
 Adjust the flame or heat from medium to low as and when required.

 You can serve it with any homemade chutney, dips, tomato ketchup or yogurt.